Akshatha435/SQL/README.md

 - **`menu`** – items available and their prices
 - **`members`** – information on loyalty program enrollment

----

-## ❓ Business Questions Solved
-✔️ What is the total amount spent by each customer?
-✔️ How many days has each customer visited the restaurant?
-✔️ What was the first item purchased by each customer after joining the loyalty program?
-✔️ What is the most purchased item on the menu, and who are the top customers for it?
-✔️ Which items did each customer purchase after becoming a member?
-✔️ What are the spending patterns before vs. after membership?

----

 ## 🗂️ Project Structure
 SQL_Projects/